Feature flag management

 Feature flags can act as enforcement gates, but entitlements own the rules.
 They extend billing logic into your code in a structured way that supports hybrid pricing and hybrid selling as products scale.

-Solve Feature Flag Scaling Limits with Schematic
+Solve Feature Flag Scaling Limits With Schematic

 Entitlements define what a customer can use.
 Feature flags still exist, but their role changes.